ErasmusMC-Bioinformatics/OrganoTrack/readme.md

 ## Usage

 To use OrganoTrack, a specific folder structure for the experiment needs to be made, and OrganoTrack needs to be executed from a Python IDE.
+The export of OrganoTrack can then be interpreted.

 For a trial execution of OrganoTrack, some experiment data is provided in experiment-cisplatin-drug-screen.